Eva Kalnina is “a very committed and smart lawyer” who stands out for her ability to “pick up on issues that go straight into the heart of a dispute”.

 Eva Kalnina is a partner at Lévy Kaufmann-Kohler.
 She specialises in international commercial and investment arbitration with a focus on energy, construction, shareholder and finance disputes.

 Eva has acted as arbitrator (chair, party-appointed, sole), counsel and arbitral secretary in over 50 international arbitrations.
-She is a court member at the ICC Court of Arbitration and the PCA, as well as a member of the ICSID Panel of Arbitrators and other international arbitral institutions.
+She is a member of the ICC Court of Arbitration, the PCA, the ICSID panel of arbitrators and other international arbitral institutions.

-As an arbitrator, Eva has acted in numerous disputes stemming from a wide array of industries under all major institutional arbitration rules (ICC, LCIA, SCC, SIAC, FAI, LMAA and others), governed by various procedural and substantive laws (Swiss, English, US (New York and Connecticut), Swedish, Russian, Ukrainian, Singapore, Israeli, Latvian, Estonian, CISG, UNIDROIT Principles), and involving amounts in dispute of up to US$300 million.
+As an arbitrator, Eva has acted in numerous disputes under all major institutional arbitration rules (ICC, LCIA, SCC, SCAI, SIAC, FAI, LMAA and others), governed by various procedural and substantive laws (Swiss, English, US, Swedish, Russian, Ukrainian, Singapore, Israeli, Latvian, Estonian, CISG and UNIDROIT principles).

 Eva holds an LLM from Harvard Law School (Fulbright scholar) and is admitted to the New York bar.
-She is a representative of ICC YAF Europe and has acted as co-coordinator of Young ICCA Europe.
-Eva speaks and publishes regularly on international arbitration topics, has taught courses on dispute settlement, and worked as a mediator in Boston courts in the framework of the Harvard mediation programme.
+She speaks and publishes regularly on international arbitration topics and has acted as a representative of ICC YAF (Europe) and Young ICCA (Europe).
 She speaks English, French, Italian, Latvian, Russian, German and Spanish.